Adem Demaçi

+Adem Demaçi ([dɛmatʃi]; 26 February 1936 – 26 July 2018) was a Kosovo Albanian author, politician, and human rights defender.
+He became notable during the breakup of Yugoslavia for suggesting the creation of Balkania in 1996, a hypothetical confederacy proposed as an independent successor state to the Federal Republic of Yugoslavia in the Balkans.

-Early life
+Early life and education

-Demaçi studied literature, law, and education in Pristina, Belgrade, and Skopje respectively.
-In the 1950s, he published a number of short stories with pointed social commentary in the magazine Jeta e re (English: New Life), as well as a 1958 novel titled Gjarpijt e gjakut (English: The Snakes of Blood) exploring blood vendettas in Kosovo and Albania.
+Demaçi was born in Podujevë, Kingdom of Yugoslavia in 1936 and studied literature, law, and education in Pristina, Belgrade, and Skopje respectively.
+In the 1950s, he published a number of short stories with pointed social commentary in the magazine Jeta e re ("New Life"), as well as a 1958 novel titled Gjarpijt e gjakut ("The Serpents of Blood"), exploring the issue of blood vendettas among ethnic Albanians in communist Albania and Kosovo.
 The latter work brought him literary fame.
-In 1963 he founded the underground organisation the Revolutionary Movement for the Union of Albanians.

 Demaçi was first arrested for his opposition to the authoritarian government of Josip Broz Tito in 1958, serving three years in prison.
+In 1963, he founded the Revolutionary Movement for the Union of Albanians, an underground Albanian nationalist political organization for the self-determination of ethnic Albanians in SFR Yugoslavia.
-He was again imprisoned 1964–1974 and 1975–1990.
-In the late 1980s, he was considered one of Yugoslavia‘s most prominent political dissidents.

-In 2010 he received the order Hero of Kosovo.
+Demaçi was again imprisoned 1964–1974 and 1975–1990.
+In the late 1980s, he was considered one of Yugoslavia's most prominent political dissidents.
+In 2010, he received the order Hero of Kosovo.